AdobeDocs/analytics-platform.en/help/components/audiences/audiences-overview.md

 ## Permissions

-Admins are automatically granted the [!UICONTROL Audience Publishing] permission in Adobe Admin Console.
-They can grant this permission to individual users.
+* Admins are automatically granted the **[!UICONTROL Audience Publishing]** permission in Adobe Admin Console.

+* Admins can grant this permission to individual users.

+* Admins also need the **[!UICONTROL Manage Profiles]** permission in Adobe Experience Platform.

 ## Next steps